 EDCTC has submitted a sustainable transportation planning grant application for the preparation of a "Next Generation Transportation Investments Strategy," to provide data, analytics, and information to support transportation investments across the west slope of El Dorado County.
 Changes in transportation funding policies at the State and Federal levels combined with a paradigm shift in performance outcomes toward equity, adaptation and resiliency, and combating climate change have presented new challenges in the regional transportation planning space.
 Consequently, EDCTC is evermore challenged by these performance metrics due to low population densities, expansive geography, and widely dispersed disadvantaged cohorts, each of which are key metrics in all transportation funding programs.
-To overcome some of these challenges and develop a data driven, performance outcomes, EDCTC is pursuing Caltrans Sustainable Transportation Planning Grant funding to work with proven subject area experts.
+To overcome some of these challenges and develop a data driven, performance-based transportation investment strategy which aligns with these new policies and performance outcomes, EDCTC is pursuing Caltrans Sustainable Transportation Planning Grant funding to work with proven subject area experts.
 This will ensure that EDCTC can advance statewide goals related to land use, multi-modal transportation, climate, and equity, and continue to deliver transportation projects that meet the needs of today's rural residents.
-Planning grant awards are anticipated to be announced in fall of 2023.
+Planning grant awards are anticipated to be announced fall of 2023.